TABLE OF CONTENTS

 During the process of enquiry, it is a good gauge to test the response level of the consultant.
 I like the idea of having a personal consultant throughout the insurance process because the same person will have a better idea of my need rather than repeating it to different customer service if I have a problem.

-With his permission, you can send an enquiry directly to him at email@example.com.
+With his permission, you can directly email him your enquiry.
 Address your concern and get him to propose suitable health and travel insurance plans.
-Alternatively, you can use Prime Pacific online enquiry system to submit your question.
-Being a Belgian himself, he is an ideal person regarding travel health insurance for Belgian visa application.
+Being a Belgian himself, he is an ideal person regarding travel health insurance for Belgian visa applications.

 Did your partner register you under his insurance without an orange card?
 Which is the private insurance that you buy?